mentan017/Numbers_Websites/README.md

 ## Fibonacci Sequence
 This app will display the first n numbers of the Fibonacci Sequence.
 Due to floating point error, from 79 numbers, the app will lose precision in the last digits.

+##FizzBuzz
+This app doesn't have any user interface.
+This app print all the numbers from 1 to n, but when a number is multiple of 3, it prints Fizz, when it's a multiple of 5, it prints Buzz, and when it's a multiple of 3 and 5, it prints FizzBuzz.
+To run the program, you can type FizzBuzz(n) in the console of dev tools (F12), where n is the amount of numbers you want to display in the console.

+##C++ Folder
+This is a folder with c++ applications.
+They are not linked to the web pages

+###String to Number
+This app converts a string (word) into a number.
+The logic is the following: a=1 z=26 aa=27 az=52

+For example, hello = 3752127
+To run the program, execute the StringToNumber.exe file, and choose the mode 1.
+Your input can only container characters from the english alphabet.
+It cannot contain upper case characters.

+###Number to String
+This app converts a number into a string following the logic above To run the program, execute the StringToNumber.exe file, and choose the mode 2 Your input has to be an integer ranging from 0 to 18,446,744,073,709,551,615

 If there are any questions, contact me at mentan017@gmail.com